paranoica/paranoica/README.md

 # [~] paranoica
 > [!IMPORTANT]
-> [EN] Welcome!
+> Welcome!
 My name is paranoica and I'm glad to present your projects to you!

 ## [~] skills
 <details>